Joe Biagini: Houston Astros

 On July 31, 2019, Biagini was traded to the Houston Astros (along with Aaron Sanchez and Cal Stevenson) in exchange for Derek Fisher.

 In his first appearance with the Astros, Biagini pitched an inning of relief in a combined no-hitter against the Seattle Mariners.
 The final score was 9–0.
 With the 2020 Houston Astros, Biagini appeared in 4 games, compiling a 0–0 record with 20.77 ERA and 4 strikeouts in 4.1 innings pitched.
 On September 29, Biagini was designated for assignment.
 Biagini rejected his outright assignment and elected free agency on October 9, 2020.

 Chicago Cubs

 On December 17, 2020, Biagini signed a minor league contract with the Chicago Cubs organization.
-He played with the Iowa Cubs and was temporarily added to the team's roster as a COVID-19 replacement and was removed on October 18, 2021.
+He played with the Iowa Cubs and was temporarily added to the team's roster as a COVID-19 replacement on October 2 and was removed on October 18, 2021.
+He elected free agency on November 7.

-Second stint with the Blue Jays
+Toronto Blue Jays (second stint)

-On March 10, 2022, Biagini signed a minor league contract with the Toronto Blue Jays.
+On March 13, 2022, Biagini signed a minor league contract with the Toronto Blue Jays.
 He was released on July 26, 2022.

+International career

+Born in the United States and of Italian descent, Biagini played for the Italy national baseball team at the 2023 World Baseball Classic.